-You also should explain why do you want to attend Harvard (and not for example Yale).
+You also should explain why do you want to attend Harvard (and not, for example, Yale or Brown).
 This part obviously shouldn’t say that it’s because Harvard is the best.

 - Books that can help you write your student letter: Harvard Business School Successful Application Essays, 50 Successful Harvard Application Essays

-In case of UCL my interview was just a casual talk about my passions, plans for the upcoming summer and my potential research.
-As you can imagine I didn’t speak about heading to Ibiza with my friends for a party in July, but showed that I’ll use the summer to travel in order to learn this and that.
-I was obviously going to enjoy myself during the summer, but there are many way to portray the same thing.
+In the case of my interview for UCL (University College London), it was just a casual talk about my passions, plans for the upcoming summer and my potential research.
+As you can imagine I didn’t speak about heading to Ibiza with my friends for a party in July but showed that I’ll use the summer to travel in order to learn this and that.
+I was obviously going to enjoy myself during the summer, but there are many ways to portray the same thing.

-My interview at King’s College was more strict.
+My interview at King’s College way more strict.
 The woman interviewing me wanted to check my knowledge about my BA thesis in order to see if I was actually interested in my topic.
-I cannot tell you what kind of questions you’re going to get but be prepared for any individuality.
+I cannot tell you what kind of questions you’re going to get, but be prepared for any individuality.